ICSE Class 10 Physics Chapter 4 Notes

 • Higher Refractive Index (e.g., glass, diamond):

-1μ2 means refractive index of medium 2 with respect to medium 1.
-That means, light travels from medium 1 to 2.
+The refractive index of medium 2 with respect to medium 1 is:

 Example